Annual Rx checkup

 My Medicare Partners focuses on what our Medicare Agents do best, and that is finding you a Medicare plan that meets your needs.
 Our licensed Agents spend over 40 hours each year completing government- and insurance-carrier required training, and spend time every day working as a Team to learn the latest changes and news related to Medicare.

-However, we do have partners in the insurance business who work with a variety of other types of insurance products.
+However, we do have partners in the insurance business who work with a variety of other types of insurance products including Dental+Vision+Hearing plans as well as Life Insurance with Living Benefits.
 Contact us with what you’re looking for and we’ll put you in connect with experts in the field.

 Can I be dropped from a Medicare Supplement plan?
 Do Medicare Supplement plans have to accept me?